William Thornton (British Army officer): Personal life

 Thornton died of suicide on 30 March 1840 (or 6 April), after having suffered from psychological problems attributed to wounds from the War of 1812.
-Thornton, who died unmarried, left his estates to his nephew, William Todd, who had already inherited Buncrana Castle, Co.
-Donegal, from another uncle, Isaac Todd.
+Thornton, who died unmarried, left his estates to his nephew, William Todd, who had already inherited Buncrana Castle, County Donegal, from another uncle, Isaac Todd.
 On inheriting Thornton's estates William Todd took the additional surname of 'Thornton', becoming William Thornton-Todd.